 Transparency goes both ways!
 Share your budget!
 You’ll get pitched a Rolls Royce when you need a Volkswagon.
 Going on cost alone isn’t going to necessarily give you the best project.
 By playing your poker face with your budget you are shooting yourself in the foot.
 Don’t be vague about the amount you are working with, and the agency can tell you precisely what that budget will get you.

-We push back on ideas and really champion for the very best possible solutions in order to deliver the very best app/platform that we can and we really appreciate it when clients do the same!
+We push back on ideas and really champion for the very best possible solutions in order to deliver the very best app or digital platform that we can and we really appreciate when clients do the same!
 If you go for an agency that just smiles and nods, you aren’t going to get the best result.
-It takes a buttload of work and friction to make a pearl, so find someone that you feel comfortable questioning your project with the aim of making it even better.
+It takes a load of work and friction to make a pearl, so find someone that you feel comfortable questioning your project with the aim of making it even better.

 While some clients reach out with a fully formed brief.
 Down to feature lists and things they think they need, and that is why the process is there to ensure that’s what they really need and stress test that so it allows for some pushback from an agency.

-You don’t want a best friend, you need someone calm, considered and straight down the line.
-But your way of working does need to match with the agency you are working with.
+You don’t want a best friend.
+Someone calm, considered and straight down the line.
+Your way of working needs to match with the agency you are working with.
 It’s a very collaborative relationship.
-So be thoughtful about more than just the first smiling sales call.
-How is the organization’s culture?
-Is the environment harmonious?
 It’s a long term investment and changing your partner is a nightmare, so take the time to find the best fit right off the bat!

-Meet the team, don’t just base your decision on meeting the MD and Commercial team.
-Ask that a project manager and some developers are on a call.
-Really get a feel and vibe for how your rapport is, it’s super important as you are about to potentially spends loads of time with them – so make sure they don’t suck!
+Make sure you meet the team and don’t just base your decision on meeting the MD or Commercial team.
+Ask that a project manager and a few developers are on a call.
+Really get a feel for how your rapport is as you’ll potentially be spending loads of time with them – so make sure they don’t suck!

-This is a substantial investment you are undertaking.
-There should be no reason to need to throw money at a problem that arises down the road if you understand the exact work being done upfront.
-This goes back to being upfront about the budget but also knowing what precisely your budget is going towards.
-This is why our processes are in place, to protect the client.
-That was you are assured with exactly what you need and aren’t wasting your hard-earned money on something that isn’t quite right.
+It’s important to know there is an investment involved.
+That’s why it’s so important to understand the work being done upfront before you invest in it more.
+So you know exactly what needs to be done.
+This goes back to being upfront about the budget, but also knowing what precisely your budget is going towards.
+Which is why our processes are in place, to protect the client.
+That was you are assured with exactly what you need and aren’t wasting your hard earned money on something that isn’t quite right

-I could talk around this for ages!
-Please do reach out if you want to hear more or have me clarify any points, as the eternal extrovert, I love a chance to chat with anyone curious about our work!
-The last thought I’ll leave you with is the most important, and that is…
+Please do reach out if you want to hear more as I love a chance to chat to anyone curious about our work!
+My final thought and ultimately, the most important…